laktak/discourse-sso/README.md

 - Allow: define the Active Directory groups you wish to give access in the format DOMAIN\GROUPNAME (separated by a comma)
 - DiscourseUrl: the URL for your discourse server.

+Go to the /discsso/test page to see if everything works before updating Discourse.

 ### Update Discourse

 In Admin go to the login section: